BACK BY POPULAR DEMAND!

 ONLINE learning split over 5 sessions via Zoom videoconference.
-Starting the 17th of June!
+Starting 5:00 pm, Tuesday 21st of September!

 This course is presented over five 2 hour sessions.
 It is mandatory to attend all sessions.

 By participating in this series, you will have the opportunity to explore: